djordje34/PY-Network-Attack-Detection-App/README.md

 ### Backend

 - Django: Web framework for building the API.
-- Machine Learning Framework (TensorFlow, Scikit-learn): Used for network attack prediction.
+- Machine Learning Framework (TensorFlow, Scikit-learn): Used for network attack prediction and analysis.

 ### Frontend